Free Things to Do in New York City – 20 Amazing Activities

 Wander through Philips on Park Avenue or trek downtown to appreciate works by Andy Warhol, Jean-Michel Basquiat, Christopher Wool, and Keith Haring at Soho Contemporary.

-Don’t let an errant day of rain ruin your NYC plans.
+Museum Offerings: Don’t let an errant day of rain ruin your NYC plans.
 A spot of cloudy weather presents the ideal excuse to devour all of the Big Apple’s museum offerings.
 Many of the city’s most beloved institutions from Moma to the Guggenheim provide free or pay-what-you-wish admission:

-- MoMa – Home to a staggering collection of contemporary and modern art, NYC residents can visit Andy Warhol’s Marilyn Monore or masterpieces by Jackson Pollock completely free, on the first Friday evening of every month, from 4:00 to 8:00 p.m.
+- MoMa – Home to a staggering collection of contemporary and modern art, NYC residents can visit Andy Warhol’s Marilyn Monore or Masterpieces by Jackson Pollock completely free, on the first Friday evening of every month, from 4:00 to 8:00 p.m.

 - The Guggenheim Museum – Renowned for its arresting architecture, the Guggenheim is also home to inspired works of Manet, Picasso, and Degas.
 Pay what you wish admission is in effect every Saturday from 6 to 8 p.m.

 - New York Historical Society – History matters.
 Part museum, part library, the New York Historical Society lets you peek into the lives of some of the city’s most notable public figures.
 From graffiti photographs to a stunning collection of Tiffany lamps, there are dozens of installations and exhibits to uncover.
 From 6 to 8 p.m. every Friday.
-Entry is pay what you wish.
+Entry is paid what you wish.

 - Queens Museum – Dedicated to preserving the dazzling diversity of this multicultural borough, the Queens Museum can be found in a building that formerly housed the United Nations.
 Visitors here can spot everything from relief maps of the NYC water supply to outdoor murals that display the Black Trans experience.
 Admission to the museum is always free, although advanced ticketing is suggested.